What to do if you get hand sanitizer in your eye

 SEE RELATED: Coronavirus linked to pink eye: How to protect your eyes

-Can hand sanitizer cause severe damage to eyes?
+Can hand sanitizer cause severe damage to the eyes?

 Most cases of hand sanitizer-related eye injuries do not cause permanent damage, as long as they are treated promptly and properly.
 However, this doesn’t mean that getting hand sanitizer in your eye isn’t dangerous.